Manager, CBE Bioimaging Facility

-In 2018, Heidi Smith joined the CBE as its imaging core manager.
-Dr. Smith oversees a multi-million-dollar microscopy facility that provides services to all researchers in the CBE.
-Dr. Smith plays a vital role in facilitating techniques and technology to understand how different microorganisms within complex microbial communities interact in diverse environments.
-She is focused on developing new ways to bring together disparate microscopy platforms in a manner that is beneficial for CBE researchers as well as CBE industrial members.
-Throughout her career, Dr. Smith has been engaged in collaborative, interdisciplinary research across a variety of ecosystems.
+In 2018, Heidi Smith joined the CBE as its bioimaging facility manager.
+Heidi oversees a multi-million-dollar microscopy facility that provides services to all researchers in the CBE.
+She plays a vital role in facilitating techniques and technology to understand how different microorganisms within complex microbial communities interact in diverse environments.
+Heidi is focused on developing new ways to bring together disparate microscopy platforms in a manner that is beneficial for CBE researchers as well as CBE industrial members.
+Throughout her career, Heidi has been engaged in collaborative, interdisciplinary research across a variety of ecosystems.
 She has attended numerous courses on image analysis and has expertise in data sequencing, EEMS spectral analysis, laser microdissection microscopy, BONCAT, and FISH.
-As a PhD student, Dr. Smith earned a competitive 3-year NASA Earth and Space Fellowship as well as an internship at the Max Planck Institute for Marine Microbiology in Germany.
-She graduated in 2016 with a PhD in ecology and environmental sciences from Montana State University.
-Dr. Smith is also an assistant research professor in MSU's Department of Microbiology and Immunology.
+As a PhD student, Heidi earned a competitive 3-year NASA Earth and Space Fellowship as well as an internship at the Max Planck Institute for Marine Microbiology in Germany.

-The CBE Bio-Imaging Core Facility includes four separate laboratories—the Optical Microscopy Lab, the Confocal Microscopy Lab, the Chemical Imaging Lab, and the Microscope Resource Room and Digital Imaging Lab.
+CBE's Bioimaging Facility is a Montana State University CORE and includes four separate laboratories—the Optical Microscopy Lab, the Confocal Microscopy Lab, the Chemical Imaging Lab, and the Microscope Resource Room and Digital Imaging Lab.
 Instrumentation in the facility includes two confocal microscopes, digital imaging equipment that can create time-lapse movies of microscopic samples, a Raman confocal microscope, and multiple high-end optical microscopes and stereo microscopes.
-For questions about the facility and its capabilities, email Dr. Smith.
+For questions about the facility and its capabilities, contact Heidi.

 Publications (searchable by author)